Table of Contents

 - Vaginal discharge about one month after mating

 Yes, pregnancy tests for dogs are available.
-No, they are not very accurate.
-They are also very rare and hard to find, specifically because nobody uses them.
+But no, they are not very accurate.

-The only one you can buy on Amazon is the Synbiotics brand.
+However, one of the brands that you can buy on Amazon is the SmileCare Pet Rapid Dog Pregnancy Test Kit.

-Because dog pregnancy tests are inaccurate, the only over-the-counter product you can buy to use as a type of dog pregnancy test is a canine pregnancy detector with the probe, such as this popular Draminski PDD ($339.99) or CONTEC Probe ($940.00).
+For better and more accurate results, the only over-the-counter product you can buy is a canine pregnancy detector with the probe, such as this popular Draminski PDD ($339.99) or CONTEC Probe ($1,249.00).

-These are ultrasound devices often used in breeders to detect pregnancy in dogs.
+These are ultrasound devices often used by breeders to detect pregnancy in dogs but they're also very expensive.

 Dog Pregnancy and Your Dog's Breed and Size